How to Size Race Skis

 FIS Race Ski Sizing Guidelines

 FIS regulations have changed over the last year, so it is best to consult with your coach or local ski expert before making a final purchase.
-Please see the current FIS Equipment Rules for specific age and circuit rules.
+Please see the current USSA/FIS Equipment Rules for specific age and circuit rules.

 Non-FIS Race Ski Sizing Recommendations